 About the studies

 Game Design and Production is a multidisciplinary major that tightly integrates students from different backgrounds.
-Students of the programme get to create and analyze games, experiment with new technologies and design approaches, and meet brilliant people with whom to build the future.
+Students create and analyze games, experiment with new technologies and design approaches, and meet like-minded talent with whom to build the future of games and interactive experiences.
 In addition to a deep understanding of games, graduates will have a portfolio of completed projects, which helps in getting into the games industry.
 The teaching staff includes both game industry professionals and game scholars.

-The profiles of the graduates include e.g. game programmer, game designer and game studio founder.
-Our best student games, such as Pako and Shadow Bug have enjoyed worldwide success and critical acclaim.
+The profiles of the graduates include e.g. game programmer, game designer, and game studio founder.
+Our best student games, such as Pako, Shadow Bug, and PlusMinus have enjoyed worldwide success and critical acclaim.
+Our students and alumni work at all major Finnish game studios such as Supercell, Remedy, Rovio, and Redlynx.

 Graduates of the programme will graduate with a Master of Science (Technology) degree (diplomi-insinööri in Finnish).